 Alcohol and Drug Statistics for Waterloo, IA

 Iowa ranks relatively low among U.S. states for overall issues related to drugs and alcohol.
-But in recent years, the state has seen a jump in drug and alcohol use and deaths involving alcohol and drugs, an increase that also affects Waterloo and Black Hawk County.1
+But in recent years, the state has seen a jump in usage of and deaths related to drugs and alcohol s, an increase that also affects Waterloo and Black Hawk County.

 In 2020, one in five Iowa residents was classified as a binge drinker.